KarolAppStudio/ReadingsApp/README.md

-# Daily Bible Reading App
+# Daily Reading Companion App

 A simple app for following daily Bible readings based on the **Christadelphian Bible Reading Companion** by Robert Roberts, with support for multiple Indian language Bibles.